 Selective Placement Program Coordinators (SPPC) help agencies recruit, hire, and accommodate people with disabilities.
 The SPPC can guide you through the application process and answer questions.
 Most federal agencies, but not all, have an SPPC or equivalent role, such as a Special Emphasis Program Manager.

-If you are a person with a disability and interested in a job opportunity, contact the agency SPPC using the Selected Placement Program Coordinator directory .
+If you are a person with a disability and interested in a job opportunity, contact the agency SPPC using the Selective Placement Program Coordinator directory .

 Accommodating individuals with a disability